 How Many Ultrasounds to Expect During Your Pregnancy

-Although the number of ultrasounds varies for each woman based on her health and pregnancy, here are some that you may be able to expect.
+Although the number of ultrasounds varies for each woman based on her health and pregnancy, you can usually expect three or more.
+Here are some that you may be able to expect.

 The Early Pregnancy Ultrasound: Weeks 6-12